Now that you have been awarded a laptop exemption to type out your Junior or Leaving cert – what do you do next?

 The Commission also agreed that exemptions can be granted in cases where dyslexia has not been formally diagnosed.
 Welcoming this progress, the Dyslexia Association of Ireland issued a statement, as follows:

 The Dyslexia Association of Ireland (DAI) welcomes some much needed positive changes to the implementation of Reasonable Accommodations for the Junior and Leaving Certificate from 2017 onwards.
-The DAI have lobbied and advocated for change to this unfair and unnecessarily stressful system for many years and are pleased that students with dyslexia and their parents will be operating under a fairer system from now on.
+The DAI has lobbied and advocated for a change to this unfair and unnecessarily stressful system for many years and is pleased that students with dyslexia and their parents will be operating under a fairer system from now on.

-The accommodations are intended to limit the impact of the candidate’s disability on their exam performance, while not giving the candidate any unfair advantage.
+The accommodations are intended to limit the impact of the candidate’s disability on their exam performance, while not giving the candidate an unfair advantage.